-Compulsory subjects: The following subjects are compulsory at GCSE: English Language; English Literature; Mathematics; Religious Studies and Science (Combined or Triple pathways).
-In addition, all students have timetabled Physical Education (GCSE or non-examined).
-In each case, the Head of Subject will assess which course is appropriate for you.
-PSHE is non-examined.
+Compulsory subjects: The following GCSE subjects are compulsory at NDHS: English Language; English Literature; Mathematics; Science (Combined or Triple pathways - the Head of Science will assess which course is appropriate); Religious Education and a Modern Foreign Language.
+In addition, all students have timetabled CORE Physical Education and PSHEE, which are both non-examined.